euske/tablebot/README.md

 Tablebot
 ========

-A legendry IRC bot made by Tijn for #ludumdare IRC channel.
+A legendary IRC bot made by Tijn for #ludumdare IRC channel.

 Originaly at http://pastebin.com/Azc5W7Z8